 Another great green vegetable is asparagus.
 This spring green plant also contains riboflavin, an important nutrient when it comes to preventing and reducing migraine attacks.

 Here is another option for your B vitamins.
-Crimini mushrooms also contain riboflavin.
+Cremini mushrooms also contain riboflavin.
 Additionally, they’re also a natural anti-inflammatory, which can come in handy during a migraine attack.